 This is the most fun part, and once you get it out to your audience, they can start watching it, getting value, and will learn what you have to teach.

-Plus, if they like your online course, then you can market more of your courses to the same audience.
+Plus, if they like your online course, you can market more of your courses to the same audience.